Apply to Sail: Expedition 376 Brothers Arc Flux

 The expedition will occur from 5 May through 5 July 2018.
 Additional information on this expedition can be found here.

+This is a special call for experienced scientists in the following specialties: petrophysics/downhole measurements (preferably geothermal borehole logging) and fluid geochemistry.
 U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program.
-The deadline to apply is April 1, 2017.
+The deadline to apply for this special call is August 4, 2017.

 For questions, please email email@example.com.